 We can also use these breaks in our narratives as an opportunity to debug the narrative of our lives.
 We can insert metaphorical breakpoints in our software, and examine what’s going on with our narrative that’s producing unexpected results.

-Coaching is the framework we can use to insert the breakpoints in our lives, to provide us with the means to examine the data we have, and create a new, a different, or potentially a better narrative.
-As coaches, we are the debugging software of our clients’ lives.
+Agile coaching is the framework we can use to insert the breakpoints in our lives, to provide us with the means to examine the data we have, and create a new, a different, or potentially a better narrative.
+As Agile coaches, we are the debugging software of our clients’ lives.
 We don’t create the new software, and we don’t create the conditions that our clients incorporate into their lives.
 Instead, we provide the lens of reflection and guided introspection to our clients and support them in the work of debugging their narratives.